 Dr Espen Gressetvold visited the School of Business and Management at QMUL in February to June 2016.
 Espen worked with Prof Stephan Henneberg and Dr Sebastian Forkmann on research projects in the areas of technology-based companies, innovation, as well as supply and business networks.
 His research interests cover innovation in technology-based firms, B2B marketing, supply management, inter-organisational relationships and business networks.
 In addition, he has worked with start-up companies and commercialisation of university research.

-BERG academics are involved in many research collaboration and are taking leadership positions in the dissemination of scholarly knowledge.
-Furthermore, we collaborate on research with many world’s top businesses, including strategic research collaboration with Hilti, International Hotel Group, and Hatteland.
+BERG academics are involved in many research collaborations and are taking leadership positions in the dissemination of scholarly knowledge.
+Furthermore, we collaborate on research with many world’s top businesses, including strategic research collaboration with Mercedes, Hilti, International Hotel Group, and Hatteland.

 1. Business Relationship and Networks